 Check out the straightforward setup process for the SOB Tactical B-Sling

-This guide details the setup and adjustment of the SOB Tactical B-Sling, as demonstrated by John 'Shrek' McPhee.
-It covers attachment via QD mounts, the use of the 'Combat Band' for retention, and proper length adjustment for various shooting positions and body armor configurations.
-The 'Quick to Shoot' technology is highlighted for rapid transitions from a stowed to a ready-to-fire stance.
+This guide details the installation and adjustment of the SOB Tactical B-Sling, featuring insights from John 'Shrek' McPhee.
+It covers the 'Combat Band' for retention, QD mount attachment, shooter orientation considerations, and the 'Quick to Shoot' technology for rapid deployment.
+Proper adjustment for body armor wear is also addressed.

 Quick Summary